genome-miner/weather-sun-tracker/README.md

 ---

 ## Why 3 APIs?
-The Geocoding API acts as a **bridge** — it resolves the city name into coordinates, which are passed to both APIs simultaneously.
+The Geocoding API acts as a **bridge**; it resolves the city name into coordinates, which are passed to both APIs simultaneously.
 This eliminates the need for the user to input coordinates manually.

 ---